Self-doubt, being special & this blog.

 Mr. E, Heaton Lookout, Watagans

 • My creative self.
-In previous jobs I’ve managed creative projects (art competitions, education project design, partnership work).
-I’ve really enjoyed the work and the projects have all achieved good outcomes.
-In my current working life I have more freedom than ever to be creative; I manage marketing for a statewide agency, despite not having a formal marketing background or qualifications.
-I still have moments where I feel like a fraud, when I worry people will realise that I don’t know what I’m doing at all.
+In previous jobs I’ve managed many creative projects (art competitions, education project design, partnership work) and I enjoyed the work immensely.
+In my current working life I have more freedom than ever to be creative, as part of my role involves managing marketing for a statewide agency.
+I don’t have any formal marketing background or quals, and I still have moments where I feel like a fraud.
 When I shared this fear with Tara O’Connell (entrepreneur and creator of The Baby Diaries) she said to me “So what?
 Just because you don’t have a piece of paper doesn’t mean you can’t do it.
 You’re winning awards.
+You’re doing a great job.
 You have so much experience.
 You’re doing it.”
 Point taken.
 Thanks Tara!

 • Awards.
 I think a lot of people (women in particular) tend to gloss over their formal accolades for fear of being perceived as too proud, too egotistical or just “full of themselves”.
 Why do we do that?
-So here goes.
-I manage a marketing campaign that has won ‘excellence in marketing” awards for three consecutive years and received a Hall of Fame induction this year.
-That’s big!
+So here goes: I manage a marketing campaign that has won ‘excellence in marketing” awards for three consecutive years and received a Hall of Fame induction this year.
+It’s officially a big deal.
 And of course, there’s the award that started this blog, the Herald Summer Photography award.
 I’m pretty proud of that one.
-It was a big boost to my confidence and a reminder to keep doing what I love.
+It was a big boost to my confidence at the time and a reminder to keep doing what I love.

 lou-kathy-pauline-compressed